My reading list for the month.

 Araby by James Joyce.

-I haven’t read any works of James Joyce yet.
+I haven’t read any works by James Joyce yet.
 So, I thought starting with a short story might be the best way to go about it.
 Araby by James Joyce is a coming-of-age short story originally published in 1914.
 I found the story on Spotify on a podcast called LitReading – Classic Short Stories.
 The story is set in Ireland and focuses on a young boy obsessed with a girl across the street.

 A Village in the Third Reich by Julie Boyd, Angelika Patel.